thearchitector/wind-and-fire/reports/final_report_draft1.md

 </p>

 Comparing the two maps, the amount of red makes it clear that the basic model does not spread as quickly as needed to match the propigation speed in real life.
 On the contrary the proposed model seems to keep up for the actual data, though the areas where it is ahead of the real fire shows that it leans towards over-weighting wind's effect.

+The graphs they produce offer compelling evidence for the validity of their model, and show that wind speed and direction are potential principal factors in determing the spread of wildfire.